I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-_dxgk_connection_change.md

 The per target unique id for the transition being reported.
 This value must be unique across all targets on the adapter and must be monotonically increasing for each change reported.

+`TargetId`

+The target id for which the change is being reported.
+This target id must have been reported to the OS before and must be in a state which supports the given change.

 `ConnectionStatus`

 The status of the connection.